nichwch/nomad-hypertext/README.md

 <img width="1432" alt="Screenshot 2024-01-13 at 2 50 00 PM" src="https://github.com/nichwch/nomad-hypertext/assets/7423703/66fb81fb-763f-4ccb-afa7-a66f6627a09a">

+# How it works

+Nomad Hypertext uses [OramaSearch](https://oramasearch.com/) for vector search, and Supabase's [gte-small model](https://huggingface.co/Supabase/gte-small) to generate embeddings.
+Both of these run in memory, on device, which means Nomad Hypertext does not need an internet connection to function.

 # Get Nomad Hypertext

 Nomad Hypertext is available for MacOS.
 You can download Nomad Hypertext in the [releases](https://github.com/nichwch/nomad-hypertext/releases) section.
 Download the arm64 version if you have an Apple Silicon mac, or the x64 version if you have an Intel mac.